Crypto 101

 3. Get test ETH

 Faucets send free Sepolia ETH on request.
 Most require a Google or GitHub login to limit abuse.
-A few tickets cost Ξ0.005 each, so any faucet amount is plenty.
+The amounts here are tiny — lottery tickets run ~Ξ0.005 and the SynthCorePass starts at Ξ0.001 — so any faucet amount is plenty.

 | faucet | requires |